Said El Mala

-Said El Mala (born 26 August 2006) is a German professional footballer who plays as winger for club 1.
+Said El Mala (/de/; born 26 August 2006) is a German professional footballer who plays as winger for club 1.
 FC Köln.

 Early life

 El Mala was born on 26 August 2006 in Krefeld, Germany.
 His mother, Sabrina, is German, and his father, Mohammed, is Lebanese.
 Both work at Düsseldorf-based consumer goods company Henkel.
-His father played as a centre-back for Linner SV in Krefeld.
+His father played as a centre-back for Ansar in the Lebanese Premier League during the 1990s, before moving to Germany, where he played for Linner SV in Krefeld.
 El Mala's older brother, Malek, is also a professional footballer.

 Club career

+Youth

 El Mala began playing football with Linner SV, where his father had also played, joining the club on 30 March 2012 and playing until the under-11 level.
 He then spent a brief period with KFC Uerdingen 05 during the U11 season, before joining the youth academy of Borussia Mönchengladbach, where he remained until his release at age 14.
 El Mala then joined TSV Meerbusch, before moving to Viktoria Köln in 2023.

+Viktoria Köln

 On 19 February 2024, El Mala signed his first professional contract with Viktoria Köln.
 He made his senior debut two days later in a 3.
 Liga match against 1.
 FC Saarbrücken.
 On 26 June 2024, he signed a contract with 1.
 FC Köln; however, due to the club's transfer ban, he remained on loan at Viktoria Köln for the 2024–25 season.
 After scoring 13 goals in 32 games, he was named the 2024–25 3.
 Liga Newcomer of the Season.

+1. FC Köln

 On 19 July 2025, El Mala's contract was extended until 2030.
-He scored his first Bundesliga goal on 31 August 2025, in Köln's 4–1 home win against SC Freiburg.
+He scored his first Bundesliga goal on 31 August 2025, in a 4–1 home win against SC Freiburg.
+On 21 March 2026, he scored his tenth league goal of the season in a 3–3 draw against Borussia Mönchengladbach, becoming only the fourth teenager in Köln's history, after Lukas Podolski, Pierre Littbarski, and Dieter Müller, to reach ten league goals for the club.
+He was the second youngest of the four.
+He also became the sixth-youngest player in Bundesliga history to reach ten goals in a season.

+On 12 April, El Mala scored his first penalty in a 3–1 win over Werder Bremen, bringing his league tally to 11 goals.
+He scored again on the final matchday in a 5–1 loss to Bayern Munich, after a solo run of more than 60 metres.
+He finished the 2025–26 season with 13 goals and five assists, making an appearance in all 34 matchdays.
+Later that year, on 20 August, he extended his contract until 2031 and switched to the number 10 shirt, last worn by Lukas Podolski at the club.